 The Medical project in Cambodia provides students who have completed three years of medical school training the opportunity to experience a new culture and working environment, while simultaneously developing their specialized medical knowledge.
 Volunteers are given the opportunity to gain a greater understanding of differences between medical systems in developed and developing countries.
 The local team work with a pediatric hospital in Phnom Penh where volunteers can contribute to and learn about the health care environment in Cambodia.
 The main role for volunteers on this project is observational and there may be some hands on tasks you can do, depending on your duration.

 - There is a minimum duration of 3 weeks and a maximum duration of 12 weeks.

 - There is an initial surcharge of US$200 for the first month and then US$100 for each month there after which covers support you receive from the hospital staff.

 - Applications must be submitted at least 6 weeks before your chosen start date.

-- Students in at least their 4th year of medical school, as well as qualified physicians are eligible to join the pediatric hospital placement.
-Volunteers must have training or experience in pediatrics to be eligible for the pediatric hospital placement.
+- Students in at least their 4th year of medical school are eligible to join the project and volunteers must have training or experience in pediatrics.

-- You will need to provide your resume and a recommendation letter from your university or employer once your application has been accepted, which will be reviewed before you can register to the program.
+- You will need to provide your resume and a recommendation letter from your university or employer once your application has been accepted.

 - You will need to bring your own scrubs or lab coat and a stethoscope.